tweag/cardano-conformance-testing-of-consensus/docs/design.md

 test file corresponding to the given shrink index.
 This tool is primarily useful for looking at non-minimal test inputs, eg, when the user doesn't want to iterate the shrinking all the way down to a minimal example.

+### Usage

+The **test generator** CLI tool supports, at least, the following operations:

+- `list-classes` to list all available test classes.
+- `generate` to produce a test case (in serialized form) for a test class.
+   This operation has optional flags `--seed=NUM` to specify the seed for the generator and `--minimal-counterexample=FILE` that dumps the resulting point schedule to a file if no further shrinking is possible.
+- `meta` to access test class metadata.

+On the other hand, the **test runner** CLI tool supports the following optional flags:

+- `--topology-file=OUTPUT/PATH.top` specifies the output path for the topology file.

+These operations provide the primitives needed to orchestrate a QuickCheck-like workflow.
+For example, users are free to run the entire test suite by looping over testgen list-all-tests.

 ### Exit Codes